-The company has vowed to “use at least 50% recycled material in our packaging by 2030.”
-Why haven’t they been doing this all along?
-Coca-Cola recently released advertising about a “Coke Bottle Made With Plastic From The Sea,” which was made with plastics picked up by volunteers on beaches on the Mediterranean Sea.
-Volunteers who used their free time to pick up trash on beaches because it’s the right thing to do.
+The company has vowed to “use at least 50% recycled material in our packaging by 2030.”8 Why haven’t they been doing this all along?
+Coca-Cola released an advertisement about a “Coke Bottle Made With Plastic From The Sea,” which was made with plastics picked up by volunteers on beaches on the Mediterranean Sea.9 Volunteers who used their free time to pick up trash on beaches because it’s the right thing to do.
 Coca-Cola easily has enough money to pay employees to do the same thing.
 A true solution would be to stop pollution by eliminating this type of packaging.

 What about other real solutions, like reverting back to glass bottles?
 We know that glass is 100% recyclable and does not leach toxins and chemicals.
 Glass can also be managed through a container deposit system, and can truly be a part of a circular economy.